compose-spec/compose-spec/deploy.md

 #### preferences

-`preferences` defines a property the platform's node SHOULD fulfill to run service container.
+`preferences` defines a property the platform's node should fulfill to run service container.
 Can be set either by a list or a map with string values.

 ```yml